FOR IMMEDIATE RELEASE: July 22, 2019

 - Wear light and light-colored, loose-fitting clothing.

 - Drink water often.
-Don't wait until you are thirsty.
-Symptoms of dehydration include dizziness, fatigue, faintness, headaches, muscle cramps and increased thirst.
+Do not wait until you are thirsty.

 Pasadena Public Swimming Pools

 Pasadena-area public swimming pools operated by the City opened June 10 for the summer season.
 Open/recreation swim fees are $1 for children, teens and seniors; and $2.50 for adults 18 and over.
 All minors under 18 years of age must be accompanied by an adult.
 Please call (626) 744-7330 for more information.

 - Blair High School, 1201 S. Marengo Ave.

 - Pasadena High School, 2925 E. Sierra Madre Blvd.